Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Higher-spin theory from Gross-Neveu interactions

 \subsection{Spin-1}

-We now apply eq.~(\ref{eq:fusion}) to derive the spin-1 effective Lagrangian, using the shorthand $\chi\psi\equiv \chi\otimes\psi$ for the tensor product.
-The composite $\chi\psi$ organises naturally in $4\times4$ square matrix form, decomposing through its Clifford algebra as
+We now apply eq.~(\ref{eq:fusion}) to derive the spin-1 effective Lagrangian from the GN model.
+We will use the shorthand $\chi\psi\equiv \chi\otimes\psi$ for the tensor product.
+The composite $\chi\psi$ can be expressed in $4\times4$ square matrix form, decomposing through its Clifford algebra as

-where one must consider the reduced dimensionality in our problem when interpreting the scalar, vector, tensor, axial vector, and pseudo-scalar terms in the expansion.